WilliamJMora/LinearRegression/README.md

 ### Flushing Graphs ###

 By looking at the graphs, it looks like beds, baths, and living space could have the strongest relations to price.
-This means that they may be kept for a linear regression equation.
+This will not have an affect on multiple linear regression since the independent variables affect each other as well, but it is nice to visualize.

 ### 5. Correlation coefficients and heat map with Seaborn